At a glance

-- Excels in math and science.
+- Excel in math and science.
 (The SAT only tests math; ACT tests math and science.)

-- Prefers seeing questions like he sees on school tests.
+- Prefer seeing questions like they see on school tests.

-- Struggles with essay writing.
+- Struggle with essay writing.
 (The ACT essay is optional, but may be required by target schools.)